 There are a host of economic and political developments that could be expected to alter the reduced-form dynamics of macroeconomic time series, and a large literature is devoted to evaluating the evidence for such changes.
 In this paper we are interested in a substantial subset of this literature that investigates the evidence for discrete structural breaks in the intercept, slope and residual variance parameters of autoregressive (AR) models fit to macroeconomic time series.
-Examples of the application of the AR model with structural changes include studies of U.S. trend productivity growth (Hansen (2001)), the dynamics of international unemployment rates (Papell et al. (2000); Summers (2004)), the dynamics of real interest rates and inflation (Perron (1990); Wang and Zivot (2000); Rapach and Wohar (2005); Clark (2006); Eo (2016)), and the volatility of macroeconomic and financial time series (Inclán (1993); Stock and Watson (2002); Sensier and van Dijk (2004)).
+Examples of the application of the AR model with structural changes include studies of U.S. trend productivity growth (Hansen 2001), the dynamics of international unemployment rates (Papell, Murray and Ghiblawi 2000, Summers 2004), the dynamics of real interest rates and inflation (Perron 1990, Wang and Zivot 2000, Rapach and Wohar 2005, Clark 2006, Eo 2016), and the volatility of macroeconomic and financial time series (Inclán 1993, Stock and Watson 2002, Sensier and van Dijk 2004).